 What we like: Performance-oriented fit and features at a decent price.

 Outdoor Research’s Aspire Trench above is our favorite thigh-length design and great for around-town use, but the standard Aspire is much more of an all-rounder.
 Recently updated, the latest model retains a lot of what we love about past versions but with one very noteworthy upgrade: the transition to OR’s 3-layer AscentShell Dry membrane.
-Compared to the past-generation Aspire, which used Gore’s 2-layer Paclite build, the newest jacket is both more protective and breathable, and the addition of mechanical stretch is a boon for mobility.
+Compared to the previous Aspire, which used Gore’s 2-layer Paclite build, the newest jacket is both more protective and breathable, and the addition of mechanical stretch is a boon for mobility.
 The rest of the design remains largely similar, including the use of OR’s unique TorsoFlo system, which comprises full-length side zips that extend the pit zips all the way to the bottom hem.
 When fully unzipped, this creates a poncho-like opening that can ride over your backpack hipbelt, allowing unencumbered ventilation while still retaining full waterproof coverage.

 See the Outdoor Research Aspire 3L